-We have all spent too much time at home.
-But as travel opportunities have opened up, people are still hesitant to get back out there.
-One of our clients decided to book a last-minute, trip of a lifetime to see the Great Migration at a time when tourism is down 97%.
-Hear what AJ has to say about her recent trip to Tanzania with her father, and ask yourself: why not?
+We’ve all spent too much time at home, yet travel opportunities reopen, some are still hesitant to get back out there.
+One of our clients decided to book a last-minute, trip of a lifetime to see the Great Migration at a time when tourism was down by 97 per cent.

-Africa has some of the lowest COVID infection rates anywhere, and AJ’s first-hand insights about the reduced number of tourists, feeling safe and pampered at the camps, and the incredible opportunity to experience the Great Migration left her recharged after months of stress and anxiety at home.
+Africa has some of the lowest COVID-19 infection rates anywhere, and A.J.’s first-hand insights about the reduced number of tourists, feeling safe and pampered at the camps, and how the incredible opportunity to experience the Great Migration left her recharged after months of stress and anxiety at home.

-Q: You recently traveled to the Serengeti in Tanzania, what inspired you to go when COVID cases in the U.S. are still rising?
+Q: You recently traveled to the Serengeti in Tanzania, what inspired you to go when COVID-19 cases in the U.S. are still rising?

 We typically gravitate toward low/shoulder seasons for both pricing and to avoid crowds.
-We were supposed to travel to Botswana in May, but our trip was cancelled due to COVID.
-This August, I started seeing posts from local guides in East Africa talking about how this year’s migration was the most unique ever, because there were no crowds!
+We were supposed to travel to Botswana in May, but our trip was cancelled due to COVID-19.
+This August, I started seeing posts from local guides in East Africa talking about how this year’s migration was the most unique ever, because there were no crowds.
 I could only imagine how amazing it would be to witness that, and realized that this would probably be the only year in my lifetime when I could experience the Great Migration in such a unique way.
-This year has been so hard for everyone and, working in both the veterinary and human healthcare, I was definitely burning out.
+This year has been so hard for everyone and working in both the veterinary and human healthcare I was definitely burning out.
 While we’ve missed travel in general, we hadn’t felt it would be worth the risk to travel around the US.
-But in Africa, we were confident that the flights would be the riskiest part, and once we got to the camp in Tanazania, we would feel completely safe.
+But in Africa, we were confident that the flights would be the riskiest part, and once we got to the camp in Tanzania, we would feel completely safe.

 Q: It was such a last-minute decision as you made your booking within two weeks of departure, how did that feel?